dice-group/HTYLLM-PG/approaches/CoLA/README.md

 - Baseline code for single-domain (peft, please place it in your own conda environment, e.g., `/home/root/miniconda3/envs/llama_factory/lib/python3.10/site-packages/peft`).
 Due to inconsistencies across multiple modified Transformers repositories, please refer to the corresponding paper repositories for multi-domain baselines.
 - Complete fine-tuning code (`LLaMA-Factory`)

+## HTYLLM addition
+After setting up the Conda environment using environment.yaml, uninstall llamafactory and peft, then reinstall them in editable mode from this repository.

 ## 🚀Download & Installation

 Enter the `LLaMA-Factory` directory, download the [Llama-3.2-3B](https://huggingface.co/meta-llama/Llama-3.2-3B) and [Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) model weights to the `models` directory, modify the `prefix` field in the `environment.yaml` file, and set it to the directory where your Miniconda3/Anaconda is installed, and then create the conda environment: